srikanth-narayanan/CarND-Path-Planning/README.md

+[//]: # (Image References)

+[image1]: ./data/Distance_Image.png "Distance Image"

 # CarND-Path-Planning-Project

 ## Introduction

 The scope of the project is to autonomously drive the car around the highway track.
-The track involves an highway with 3 lanes on each side.
-The simulator provides sensor fusion data about all the other car objects around the own vehicle.
-The project involves in the car driving at a reasonable speed but not exceeding the speed limits or not too slow unless obstructed by traffic around.
+The track consists of 3 lanes on each side with moving traffic.
+The simulator provides sensor fusion data about other car objects around the own vehicle.
+The ego vehicle should drive at a reasonable speed but not exceeding the speed limits or not too slow unless obstructed by traffic around.
 The car has to make necessary lane changes as needed in a safe manner.
-The total accelration must not exceed 10 m/s2 and total jerk cannot exceed 10 m/s3.
+The total acceleration must not exceed 10 m/s<sup>2</sup> and total jerk cannot exceed 10 m/s<sup>3</sup>.
 The other key criterias for the car to follow are to not to cause collision with any other car in the highway and not to spend more than 3 seconds outside the lanes or on the lane markings.

 ## Implementation Steps